 The service provided by Keystart Home Loans on behalf of the Authority has been well- accepted and well-delivered in rural communities across Western Australia.
-The combining of our service delivery with Keystart was completed in mid-2009 and operates from the Keystart business premises at 2 Brook Street, East Perth.

 The Country Housing Authority Board meets on a regular basis to provide sound governance direction on the activities and future opportunities of the Authority.